nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 the tasklist.

 step 4.
-After making an insert into the tasklist, the `AddTaskCommand` calls the `Model#update`, which calls `AddressBook#setTasks` to update the tasklist in the model to the latest version
+After making an insert into the tasklist, the `AddTaskCommand` calls the `Model#update`, which calls `AddressBook#setTasks` to update the tasklist in the model to the latest version.

 The following sequence diagram shows how the AddTask operation works:
 ![AddTaskSequenceDiagram](images/AddTaskCommandUMLDiagram.png)